On the Complexity of Dynamic Mechanism Design: Introduction

-Naturally, one would expect that deterministic and randomized auctions yield different revenues because we can optimize the latter in polynomial time, while optimizing over deterministic auctions is NP-hard.
-In this subsection we show that randomized auctions can in fact yield much more revenue.
+Naturally, one would expect that deterministic and randomized mechanisms yield different revenues because we can optimize the latter in polynomial time, while optimizing over deterministic mechanisms is NP-hard.
+In this subsection we show that randomized mechanisms can in fact yield much more revenue.